petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 GRANT CREATE ON DATABASE "<enter database name here>" TO "astronomer";
 ```

+**Note: Because we do not persist or store your data, Astronomer will be unable to recover any events lost due to improper Redshift credentials or configuration by the user.**

 ### Configure Security Groups
 Redshift clusters can either be in a EC2 Classic subnet or VPC subnet